Computer-generated image of Apex high-altitude research sailplane in flight.

 The experiment was to have used a PCM and telemetry system to send the signals to a ground-based recording system.
 Flight test maneuvers were planned to be limited duration push-overs to lower-than-trim angles of attack, and stabilized turns to achieve higher-than-trim angles of attack.
 Other maneuvers could have included constant alpha descents, constant qbar descents or constant Mach number descents.

 Due to the extraordinary flight conditions that Apex was being designed for, there were several questions that came up on a regular basis.
 The project compiled a list of some of the most frequent questions and answers to them.
-The Apex Project completed several parts of the airframe, but the effort was cancelled before they were assembled and flown.
+The Apex Project completed several parts of the airframe, but the effort was canceled before they were assembled and flown.